Uruguay's elections buck the Latin American trend, offering voters a choice between 2 moderates

 If approved by more than 50% of voters, the $23 billion scheme backed by the country's powerful unions would lower the retirement age, boost payouts and transfer Uruguayans' privately managed savings to a government-run trust.

 Both leading candidates have spoken out against the proposal, which has already sent tremors through global markets.
-Shrugging off the fiscal consequences, supporters say it would redistribute Uruguay’s resources more fairly.
+Shrugging off the fiscal consequences, supporters say it would redistribute Uruguay’s resources more fairly in one of the region's most expensive countries where the average minimum pension stands around $450 a month.

-There is also a referendum on allowing nighttime police raids on homes.

-Uruguayans are not obliged to vote in the plebiscites, but voting in the congressional and presidential races is compulsory.
+“It's about defending our rights, because now I am about to retire,” Amara De Los Santos, 61, said from a polling station after voting “yes” on the referendum.

 DeBre reported from Buenos Aires, Argentina